 Nimo

-Applying ratio in contexts and units
+Applying ratio in various contexts

 Ratio, proportion and ratesRatio and proportion